ACCT3321 Financial Accounting: Theory and Practice

 - Students are able to (1) identify and apply contemporary accounting standards and understand the theories, practices and regulation related to the preparation and presentation of financial reports; (2) critically evaluate and solve accounting problems as an individual and in a team environment; (3) conduct research into accounting issues; (4) demonstrate an ability to work in a team to achieve team goals; and (5) identify and use ethical decision-making tools for practical problems.

-- Typically this unit is assessed in the following ways: (1) workshop tests; (2) research assignment; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) workshop tests; (2) research assignment; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.